PathwayCommons/grounding-search/README.md

   1. For a specific version number (e.g. 1.2.3), run `npm version 1.2.3`.
 1. Push the release: `git push && git push --tags`
 1. [Publish a GitHub release](https://github.com/PathwayCommons/grounding-search/releases/new) so that Zenodo creates a DOI for this version.

+## Maintenance

+The Pathway Commons Grounding Search Service is an academic project built and maintained by:
+<a href="https://baderlab.org" target="_blank">Bader Lab at the University of Toronto</a>
+,
+<a href="http://sanderlab.org" target="_blank">Sander Lab at Harvard</a>
+, and the
+<a href="https://www.ohsu.edu/people/emek-demir/AFE06DC89ED9AAF1634F77D11CCA24C3" target="_blank">Pathway and Omics Lab at the Oregon Health &amp; Science University</a>
+.

+## Funding

+This project was funded by the US National Institutes of Health (NIH) [U41 HG006623, U41 HG003751, R01 HG009979 and P41 GM103504].